Biology Monitoring Guidance

 Mitigation Site - the location of restoration and compensatory mitigation associated with a permit.
 The mitigation site typically includes the entire area of direct impact associated with an action (temporary and permanent disturbances within the construction limits) and possibly also the area where off-site mitigation was performed.

-Post-Construction Monitoring Report – a report that is required in most ESA Section 7 Biological Opinions.
-The post-construction monitoring report describes how a project met the terms and conditions of a Biological Opinion during construction, such as work area isolation, erosion control, and vegetation removal.
-The due date for the post-construction monitoring report is specified in the Biological Opinion (typically 120-days after completion of construction).
+Project Completion Report – a report that is required in most ESA Section 7 Biological Opinions.
+The project completion (or sometimes called post-construction) report describes how a project met terms and conditions of the Biological Opinion during construction, such as work area isolation, erosion control, and vegetation removal (see Biology Monitoring Reports).
+The due date for the Project Completion report is specified in the Biological Opinion (typically 60-days after completion of construction).

 |Biological Monitoring Data|

-The GIS Unit and GE Section cooperatively maintain Biology Mitigation Monitoring Databases to map and track mitigation compliance for all projects with biology mitigation and monitoring requirements.
+The GIS Unit and GE Section cooperatively maintain statewide Biology Mitigation Monitoring and SMA GIS databases to map and track mitigation compliance for all projects with ODOT biology mitigation and site monitoring requirements.

-- The GE Section uses information in the database to forecast and justify the ODOT post-construction monitoring budget to insure that monitoring funds are continually available.
+- The GE Section uses information in the databases to forecast and justify the ODOT post-construction monitoring budget to insure that monitoring funds are continually available.

-- GE also uses the database to track budgets, track success of statewide mitigation efforts, determine if and when mitigation banking is justified, and provide continuous improvement of ODOT mitigation efforts.
+- GE also uses the databases to track budgets, track regulatory compliance, track success of statewide mitigation efforts, determine if and when mitigation banking is justified, and provide continuous improvement of ODOT mitigation or monitoring efforts.

-- Environmental employees and Region environmental manager may use the database for work scheduling and project tracking.
+Environmental employees and Region environmental manager may use the databases for work scheduling and project tracking.
+Most of the site and project information are in the Project Point and Project Boundary layers.

 ||ODOT Environmental employees are required to update the Biology Mitigation Monitoring Database for each ODOT project with biology mitigation obligations, and shall ensure that all active mitigation sites are mapped in the Biology Mitigation Site Point GIS file.|